Last updated:

 Charities and registered community amateur sports clubs are entitled to 80 percent relief.

-Use our mandatory charitable rate relief application form (PDF document) to apply for charitable rate relief.
+Use our mandatory charitable rate relief application form (PDF) to apply for charitable rate relief.

 Subsidy Allowance